janert/cleanarg/README.md

 ### Features

 - Supports both short and long flags (eg. `-h` and `--help`)
+- Supports compound flags (eg. `-a -b` may be written as `-ab`)
 - Infers the type of the field and converts command-line tokens automatically
 - Allows to include help text and default values as part of the struct definition
 - Supports repeated arguments
-- Positional arguments do not need to be indicated explicitly
+- Positional arguments do not need to be defined explicitly
 - Positional arguments and flags can be intermixed on the command line
 - Includes pre-formatted help/usage text, and a pre-formatted display of the values assigned to the struct